Last updated: April 2023

 We are extremely saddened to say that on April 3, 2023, Amanda passed away.
 She was a valued member of the AdvancedBreastCancer.net community and an incredible advocate and writer.
 We are so honored that Amanda shared her story and so much of her experience with our community.
 She will be deeply missed.

 Amanda has been living with stage 4 metastatic breast cancer since 2018.
 Not only was she completely shocked to be diagnosed with breast cancer at the age of 38, but she was shocked to learn it had spread to dozens of bones in her body.
 She had no early-stage breast cancer diagnosis and was even under the care of a breast surgeon for four years prior to her metastatic diagnosis.
-Since diagnosis, she has been an inactive treatment for stage 4 cancer, undergoing countless bone infusions, multiple surgeries, and monthly oncology visits.
+Since diagnosis, she has been in active treatment for stage 4 cancer, undergoing countless bone infusions, multiple surgeries, and monthly oncology visits.
 She is taking oral chemo to help stop the growth and spread of cancer and two years into the journey, things remain mostly stable.

 Amanda and her family are no strangers to hard things.
 Prior to her diagnosis, Amanda lost her husband, James, to mental health issues in August of 2016.
 Since then, she has become an advocate for mental health and wellness.
 She has spoken publicly about mental health issues and uses her social media platforms to remind others that their story matters and their lives are worth living.
 She has now added metastatic breast cancer awareness to her public platform.